EdLichtman/ProgrammingRecruitmentGlossary/Plans/Unsorted Skills.md

 Preferred, but not required, skills include:
-•
-•
-•	Experience integrating with RESTful web services;

 •	Experience with efficiency software like ReSharper;

-•	Experience with ASP, C++, ASP.NET WebForms and ActionScript/Flash development;
-•	Experience with Agile project management software such as JIRA or TFS;
+Experience with front-end technologies Such as SVG
 •	Experience with Continuous integration (e.g. CruiseControl.NET, TFS, TeamCity);
 •	Experience incrementally delivering software, using Scrum or other agile methodologies;
 •	Knowledge and experience with Design Patterns;